Origin (manga): Manga

 During their panel at Anime NYC 2022, Kodansha USA announced that they licensed the manga for a Fall 2023 release.

-Volume list
+Volumes

+Film

+In December 2023, it was announced that Kodansha and the production company Majestic Limited have closed a deal for a feature film adaptation of Origin.

 Reception

 Origin won the Grand Prize of the Manga Division at the 22nd Japan Media Arts Festival in 2019.